 Luckily fatty liver is reversible.
 Here are 5 ways to achieve this:

 Eat less carbohydrate

 Poor diet is the leading cause of fatty liver disease.
 The biggest offenders are sugar and foods made of white flour; they need to be avoided completely.
-However, a high intake of carbohydrate rich foods in general can promote fatty liver, as the liver converts carbohydrate into fat.
+However, a high intake of carbohydrate rich foods in general can promote fatty liver, as the liver converts excess carbohydrate into fat.
 Foods that need to be restricted include bread, pasta, rice, breakfast cereals, potatoes and any food made of flour.
-See our books Can’t Lose Weight?
-Unlock the Secrets that Keep you Fat or Diabetes Type 2 – You can Reverse it Naturally for a low carbohydrate eating plan.
+See our syndrome X book or Diabetes Type 2 – You can Reverse it Naturally for a low carbohydrate eating plan.

 Drink less alcohol

 Excess alcohol consumption is the second biggest cause of fatty liver.
 Alcohol can cause inflammation and damage to liver cells, resulting in fatty infiltration.
 People with a fatty liver should limit alcohol consumption to one drink per day, with at least two alcohol free days per week.

 Eat more vegetables, protein and the right fats